BBBase-EHeresy-PPPub/PPPub/docs/scenarios/war_in_rohan.md

 **EXTRA RULES**

-*Picture Cards* — When a picture card (King, Queen, or Jack) is flipped over, the model that flipped it may perform a special action instead of moving.
+**Picture Cards** — When a picture card (King, Queen, or Jack) is flipped over, the model that flipped it may perform a special action instead of moving.
 There is one set of special actions for the Hobbits and one for Grishnákh.
 If they decide not to use a special action, shuffle the card back into the deck and draw again.

-*Injured* — As Grishnákh was wounded in the encounter with the Rohirrim, he starts the game with only a single Might point.
+**Injured** — As Grishnákh was wounded in the encounter with the Rohirrim, he starts the game with only a single Might point.

-**OBJECTIVE**

-The game lasts until either Grishnákh has been slain, or both Hobbits have been slain.
-If, at the end of the game, Grishnákh has managed to kill both Hobbits, the Evil player wins.
-If none of the Hobbits have been slain, the Good player is the winner.
-Any other result is a draw.

 **HOBBIT SPECIAL ACTIONS**